-In the Orthopedic setting for injuries and damage to bone, cartilage, muscles, tendons, and ligaments – stem cell therapy has been done in the United States since 2007.
+In the Orthopedic setting for injuries and damage to bone, cartilage, muscles, tendons, and ligaments – Cellular Treatment has been done in the United States since 2007.

 Stem cells in this application have shown the ability to repair and regenerate damaged tissue through a process of differentiation specifically that allows a stem cell to regenerate: